Dans182/Dans182/README.md

 ### Hi there 👋

+When I code my brain makes click!

+I'm a web developer who, although I like to abstract my mind while I navigate the backend of web apps, I find myself fascinated with ReactJS and the whole Frontend universe.
+I am constantly focused on learning.

+- 🌱 I’m currently learning Typescript

 <!--
 **Dans182/Dans182** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.